Contents

 What is Keycloak?

-Keycloak is an open-source software solution designed to provide single sign-on access to applications and services.
-It allows users to authenticate once and access multiple applications without needing to re-enter their credentials.
+Keycloak is an open-source software solution that provides single sign-on access to applications and services.
+It allows users to authenticate once and access multiple applications without re-entering their credentials.

 What’s the newest version of Keycloak?